SrinidhV/SrinidhV/README.md

 I'm a senior AI/ML Engineer with over 10 years of experience architecting, building, and deploying production-grade AI solutions.
 I'm a hands-on engineer who turns complex research (like Agentic AI and RAG) into reliable, high-performance applications.

+I have a passion for mentoring and teaching students get into AI Space by introducing them to Beginner ML Workflows and problems.

 🔍 Core Expertise: Architecting multimodal models (PyTorch/TensorFlow), deploying MLOps pipelines (Kubernetes/MLflow), and fine-tuning LLMs (QLoRA).

 🤖 Domain Focus: Building high-stakes AI for FinTech (fraud, risk) and other high-compliance environments.